Tissue engineering: Laser-assisted bioprinting

 In a 2012 study, Koch et al. focused on whether Laser-assisted BioPrinting (LaBP) can be used to build multicellular 3D patterns in natural matrix, and whether the generated constructs are functioning and forming tissue.
 LaBP arranges small volumes of living cell suspensions in set high-resolution patterns.
 The investigation was successful, the researchers foresee that "generated tissue constructs might be used for in vivo testing by implanting them into animal models" (14).
 As of this study, only human skin tissue has been synthesized, though researchers project that "by integrating further cell types (e.g. melanocytes, Schwann cells, hair follicle cells) into the printed cell construct, the behavior of these cells in a 3D in vitro microenvironment similar to their natural one can be analyzed", which is useful for drug discovery and toxicology studies.

 Self-assembled recombinant spider silk nanomembranes

 Gustafsson et al. demonstrated free‐standing, bioactive membranes of cm-sized area, but only 250 nm thin, that were formed by self‐assembly of spider silk at the interface of an aqueous solution.
 The membranes uniquely combine nanoscale thickness, biodegradability, ultrahigh strain and strength, permeability to proteins and promote rapid cell adherence and proliferation.
 They demonstrated growing a coherent layer of keratinocytes.
 These spider silk nanomembranes have also been used to create a static in-vitro model of a blood vessel.

+Tissue engineering in situ

+In situ tissue regeneration is defined as the implantation of biomaterials (alone or in combination with cells and/or biomolecules) into the tissue defect, using the surrounding microenvironment of the organism as a natural bioreactor.
+This approach has found application in bone regeneration, allowing the formation of cell-seeded constructs directly in the operating room.